-Note: All criteria for veteran and spouse eligibility will be applied as written in Maryland's WIOA State Plan, Section 9. (review for more details on veteran and spouse eligibility)
+Note: All criteria for veteran and persons eligibility will be applied as written in Maryland's WIOA State Plan, Section 9. (review for more details on veteran and persons eligibility)

-In accordance with Maryland's State Plan, veterans and eligible spouses will continue to receive priority of service for all USDOL-funded job training programs, which include WIOA programs.
+In accordance with Maryland's State Plan, veterans and eligible persons will continue to receive priority of service for all USDOL-funded job training programs, which include WIOA programs.
 However, as described in TEGL 10-09, when programs are statutorily required to provide priority for a particular group of individuals, such as the WIOA priority described below, priority must be provided in the following order:

-- 1. First, to veterans and eligible spouses who are also included in the groups given statutory priority for WIOA adult formula funds.
-This means that veterans and eligible spouses who are also recipients of public assistance, other low-income individuals, or individuals who are basic skills deficient would receive first priority for services provided with WIOA adult formula funds. - 2.
+- First, to veterans and eligible persons who are also included in the groups given statutory priority for WIOA adult formula funds.
+This means that veterans and eligible persons who are also recipients of public assistance, other low- income individuals, or individuals who are basic skills deficient would receive first priority for services provided with WIOA adult formula funds. - 2.
 Second, to non-covered persons (that is, individuals who are not veterans or eligible spouses) who are included in the groups given priority for WIOA adult formula funds. - 3.
-Third, to veterans and eligible spouses who are not included in WIOA's priority groups. - 4.
+Third, to veterans and eligible persons who are not included in WIOA's priority groups. - 4.
 Last, to non-covered persons outside the groups given priority under WIOA.

-Table 4.4 Prince George's County Local Workforce Development Board POS Populations
+Table 12.1: Prince George's County Local Workforce Development Board POS Populations

-Prince George's County Local Workforce Development Board Priority of Service Priority Group Explanation Priority Group Explanation 1 Veterans and Eligible Spouses Veterans and eligible spouses who are also low-income (may include unemployed individuals) or recipients of public assistance, or individuals who are basic skills deficient.
-2 Public Assistance Recipients, Economically Disadvantaged Individuals, other than Veterans, who are low-income, or Basic Skills Deficient recipients of public assistance or basic skills deficient.
+Prince George's County Local Workforce Development Board Priority of Service Priority Group Explanatio n 1 Veterans and Eligible Spouses Veterans and eligible spouses who are also low-income (may include unemployed individuals) or recipients of public assistance, and/or individuals who are basic skills deficient.
+2 Public Assistance Recipients, Economically Disadvantaged or Basic Skills Deficient Individuals, other than Veterans, who are low- income, recipients of public assistance or basic skills deficient.
 3 Veterans and eligible spouses Veterans and eligible spouses who are not low- income and are not recipients of public assistance with income under 150% of poverty and are not basic skills deficient.
-Non-Veterans/Eligible 4 Spouses and not a target Individuals who are not veterans and do not meet criteria to population identified by the be considered a target population State of Maryland
+4 Non-Veterans/Eligible Spouses and not a target population identified by the State of Maryland Individuals who are residents of Prince George's County Local Area and who are not veterans and do not meet criteria to be considered a target population